Excuse Me Miss

 The sequel to "Excuse Me Miss" was "La-La-La (Excuse Me Miss Again)" with a noticeably darker beat and lyrics, and was also produced by the Neptunes.
-The song was later was re-released with "Stop" as a single for 2003's The Blueprint 2.1.
+The song was later re-released with "Stop" as a single for 2003's The Blueprint 2.1.

 Music video

-The music video was filmed in New York and New Jersey in January 2003.
+The music video for "Excuse Me Miss" was filmed in New York and New Jersey in January 2003.
 It was directed by Little X and produced by Ericka Danko.
 It stars Jay-Z and Jeannette Chaves.
-The video also features cameo appearances from State Property, who appears in the scenes at the nightclub with Jay-Z, and DJ Clue?, who is seen on the dancefloor.
-In the storyline, the two end up in an elevator alone and catch each other's eye.
-Jay-Z then has a premonition of their relationship and entertaining her with his lavish lifestyle.
+The video also features cameo appearances from State Property, who appear in the scenes at the nightclub with Jay-Z, and DJ Clue, who is seen on the dancefloor.
+In the storyline, Jay-Z and Chaves end up in an elevator alone and catch each other's eye.
+Jay-Z then has a premonition of their relationship and seduces her with his lavish lifestyle.
 At the end of the video, Jay-Z approaches her.
+The other video vixens featured are Jacqueline Roda, Maria Bencebi, Nancy Erminia, Miya Granatella, Liris Crosse, Jayde Steele, Abeba Davis, Cynthia Rodriguez, and Angela Smith.

 Chaves won Sexiest Video Vixen at the inaugural Vibe Awards.